Meet the Midwives

 Licensed Midwife, Clinical Herbalist

-I started my path toward midwifery after having two home water births with a Midwife.
+I started my path toward midwifery after having two water births at home with a Midwife.
 I moved from the Las Vegas desert to Vancouver, WA in 2013 where I’ve deeply taken root.
 After earning my Master of Science in Midwifery from Bastyr University in 2020, I became a Licensed Midwife in Washington.
+I specialize in Botanical Medicine in the childbearing year, having obtained certification at Bastyr along with my Masters degree.

-VCM has always been my planned home as a Midwife, where I partner with my dear friends Mila and Naomi.
-There is such joy, passion, heartache and love in this work, and our friendship just enhances this epic experience.
+VCM has always been my home as a Midwife, where I’m blessed to work side by side with my bestie/soul-sister, Naomi.
+There is such joy, beauty, heartache & love in this work, and our friendship just enhances this epic experience.

-I have a beautifully blended family; A supportive partner and five kiddos in my world, ranging from ages 5 to 27.
-I have a toddler granddaughter whose giggles make me melt.
-Our home is complete with a snuggly dog, two cats who think they own the place, and a ball python who likes to just chill in her little tree.
+My family is a beautifully chaotic blend of people.
+I have a kind, supportive partner, five ‘kiddos’ in my world (ranging from ages 8 to 30), and a young granddaughter whose giggles and stories make me laugh.
+My home is complete with a sweet, snuggly Mama-dog, two cats who think they own the place, and two snakes (a mellow ball python & an busy hognose).

 Serenity Quiggle Midwife